Are tomatoes restricted in treating gout?

 My elderly mother has gout and she was told she can't eat tomatoes.
 Are tomatoes high in purines or can she eat them?

-In the past, plants of the nightshade family - tomatoes, potatoes, eggplant and peppers - were eliminated to treat osteoarthritis but there is no scientific basis for that.
-Gout is a form of arthritis caused by a build up of uric acid.
-But the diet therapy for gout limits foods that are very high in purines because purines breakdown to uric acid.
-The foods to limit for gout include organ meats; game meat; large portions of all meat, especially beef, pork, and lamb; anchovies, sardines, herring, mackerel and scallops; meat gravies and extracts; and beer.
-Research suggests that purines from vegetables and soy products are less likely to cause gout than diets containing meat and seafood.
-It is also important to drink water and other fluids to flush out uric acid and to lose weight when needed.
+In the past, plants of the nightshade family - tomatoes, potatoes, eggplant and peppers - were eliminated to treat osteoarthritis, but there is no scientific basis for that.
+Gout is a form of arthritis that is due to a build up of uric acid.
+The diet therapy for gout limits foods that are very high in purines, which purines breakdown to uric acid.
+The foods to limit for gout include organ meats; game meat; large portions of all meat especially beef, pork and lamb; anchovies, sardines, herring, mackerel and scallops; meat gravies and extracts; and beer.
+Research suggests that purines from vegetables and soy products are less likely to cause gout than the purines in animal foods.
+Water and other fluids flush out uric acid and so drink plenty of that, and lose weight when needed because that also helps.